Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Unsupervised method

 \subsection{Datasets}

-Our comparison of the manifold methods is based on two popular FPV datasets, namely EDSH and UNIGE-HANDS.
-The main criteria for the dataset selection are the number of locations, the manual labels, and the availability of illumination changes in the videos.
+The comparison of the manifold methods uses two popular FPV datasets, namely EDSH and UNIGE-HANDS.
+The main criteria for the dataset selection are the number of locations, the existence labels, and the illumination changes contained.
+To the best of our knowledge, these datasets are commonly used to compare hand-segmentation algorithms in FPV due to their challenging light conditions intentionally included in the dataset design phase.

 \textbf{EDSH:} {Dataset proposed by \cite{Li2013b} to train a pixel-by-pixel Hand-Segmenter in FPV.
-The dataset contains 8 different locations with changing light conditions recorded from a head-mounted camera with a resolution of 720p at a speed of 30 \emph{fps}.
+The dataset contains $8$ different locations with changing light conditions recorded from a head-mounted camera with a resolution of $720p$ at a speed of $30$ \emph{fps}.
 The labels about location and light conditions are manually created.
-For the experimental results, EDSH1 is used for training and EDSH2 for testing.}
+For the experimental results, EDSH1 video is used for training and EDSH2 video for testing.
+In total $2806$ frames are used for training and $1067$ for testing.
+Figure \ref{fig:EDSHcomposition} shows the EDSH training and testing dataset composition according to the labels to be used in the Section \ref{sec:classification}.

-\textbf{UNIGE-HANDS:}{Dataset proposed by \cite{Betancourt2015a} as baseline for the hand-detection problem in FPV.
-The dataset is recorded in 5 different locations (1.
+} \textbf{UNIGE-HANDS:}{Dataset proposed by \cite{Betancourt2015a} as baseline for the hand-detection problem in FPV.
+The dataset is recorded in $5$ different locations (1.
 Office, 2.
 Coffee Bar, 3.
 Kitchen, 4.
 Bench, 5.
 Street), and is recorded with a resolution of $1280 \times 720$ \emph{pixels} and $50$ \emph{fps}.
 The dataset provides the locations of the videos.
 Labels about indoor/outdoor information were manually created.
-In Section \ref{sec:results} the original training/testing split is used.}
+In Section \ref{sec:results} the original training/testing split is used.
+In total $4436$ frames are used for training and $1406$ for testing.
+Figure \ref{fig:UNIGEcomposition} shows the EDSH training and testing dataset composition according to the labels to be used in the Section \ref{sec:classification}.